Geonovum/OAPIF-PDOK-INSPIRE/Results.md

 #### Other findings testbed Geonovum

 1. OAPIF is more suitable for Statistical Units than WFS 2.0, because the collections make it easier to seperate the different SU types.
-2. The implemented OAPIF at Pygeoapi performs slower than WFS 2.0 (15 seconds versus 3 seconds for Dutch communities)
+2. The implemented OAPIF at Pygeoapi performs slower than WFS 2.0 in QGIS 3.16 (15 seconds versus 3 seconds for Dutch communities).
+This is probably due to QGIS, because in the browser it performs much faster.

 #### Resulting services testbed Geonovum